You'd mention a

 Channels are a great way to organize your conversation and allow you to follow the specific things you really care about.

-As with other hierarchical system - having many channels tends to add friction at the point of information entry - you have to decide which point in the hierarchy you need to place the message/note at.
+As with other hierarchical systems, though - having many channels tends to add friction at the point of information entry - you have to decide which point in the hierarchy you need to place the message/note at.
 And many people find it quite frustrating.

 As an alternative - one can follow a model similar to Roam's daily pages: